jvehent/jvehent.org/_posts/2026-09-22-detection-fidelity-ai-agents.md

 At Hugging Face, the combinations were there:

-- about 17,600 actions from a swarm of short-lived sandboxes;
+- about 17,600 actions from a swarm of short-lived sandboxes
-- the same credentials used from several environments at once;
+- the same credentials used from several environments at once
-- workloads reading metadata credentials and minting tokens they had never touched before;
+- workloads reading metadata credentials and minting tokens they had never touched before
-- sudden outbound traffic to paste sites and file drops;
+- sudden outbound traffic to paste sites and file drops
-- more than 180 VPN enrollments from hosts that came and went.
+- more than 180 VPN enrollments from hosts that came and went

 In a world full of agents, each of those alone is noise.
 Together, they're an intrusion.